-However, even after five decades of extensive experimental and theoretical work, the goal of a wholly comprehensive petrogenetic grid has not been achieved.
+However, even after 8 decades of extensive experimental and theoretical work, the goal of a wholly comprehensive petrogenetic grid has not been achieved.
 The main difficulty arises from the lack of data for the comprehensive thermodynamic description of solid-solution properties of common rock-forming minerals like feldspar, chlorite, mica, garnet, pyroxene, and amphibole.
-Further research will, hopefully, provide the experimental basis for deriving activity-composition functions for solid-solution phases.
-It is astonishing that, after decades of research, there is still no solution model for the most common crustal mineral, plagioclase, and its various low-T miscibility gaps.
-Nevertheless, available petrogenetic grids for simple end-member systems provide important constraints on the P-T conditions of metamorphism in chemically complex systems.
+Further research will, hopefully, provide the experimental basis for deriving activity-composition functions for some important solid-solution phases.
+It astonishes that, after decades of research, solution models for the most common crustal mineral, plagioclase, and its various low-T miscibility gaps are still imperfect.
+The most recent feldspar solution model (Holland et al. 2022) is based on experimental data at T > 600 °C and can predict the peristerite gap of plagioclase but still not all low-T miscibility gaps and the complex plagioclase behavior at the greenschist-amphibolite facies transition at about 500 °C. Nevertheless the Holland et al. (2022) description of the feldspar mixing properties is a significant advancement in modeling feldspars in metamorphic rocks.
+However, available petrogenetic grids for simple systems provide important constraints on the P-T conditions of metamorphism in chemically complex systems.